justinrassier/justinrassier-dot-com/apps/blog/src/content/2023-07-20-visualize-your-tests-with-snapshot-serializers.md

     `);
 ```

-Much easier at a glance to see if what modifications you made to your state actually are reflected in the serialized output
+This is much easier at a glance to see if what modifications you made to your state actually are reflected in the serialized output!

 ## Get Creative

 This is a simple example, but don't think this means it only works for simple state representations.
-I have used this to represent complex nested tabbed layout sin the UI
+I have used this to represent complex nested tabbed layout in the UI

 ```typescript
 row